jolyssa/mss-yellow-accents/README.md

 The process started with brainstorming sessions to nail down the overall look and feel.
 I wanted the website to be visually appealing and user-friendly, so I focused on clean layouts, engaging graphics, and smooth navigation.
 I ensured the site captured the vibrant energy of Moji Static Studios while maintaining a professional edge that resonates with potential clients.

 Throughout the development phase, I utilised my skills in HTML, CSS, and JavaScript to bring the design to life.
-I paid special attention to making the website responsive, ensuring it looks great on any device—whether you're on a laptop, tablet, or smartphone.
 The goal was to create an experience where users could easily explore the services offered and connect with the team.

 Incorporating client feedback was also key to the project.
 I collaborated closely with the Moji Static Studios team to understand their vision and adjust the site based on their insights.
 This collaborative approach allowed me to fine-tune the content and layout, ensuring it truly represented the brand's identity.